 If a tree branch lands on your parked truck and shatters the windshield, or a vandal breaks a window in your van, commercial auto insurance can pay for repairs.
 It can also cover:

 Even though it’s required by law, not all drivers carry insurance.
 When uninsured motorists cause accidents, they may not be able to cover damages.
 Commercial auto insurance safeguards you from having to foot the bill.
 It can help pay for:

 Commercial auto insurance only covers business-owned vehicles, but sometimes employees drive their own cars for business errands.
 Personal auto policies almost always exclude coverage for business use.

 Hired and non-owned auto insurance provides liability coverage for real estate professionals who get into an accident while driving their personal vehicle to conduct company business.
 It also covers leased and rented vehicles.

 Commercial auto insurance covers your business vehicle, but real estate professionals face many other risks.
 No matter your field of expertise, accidents can happen.
 Other policies to consider include:

 Business owner's policy (BOP): This policy combines general liability insurance with commercial property insurance, typically at a lower rate than if the policies were purchased separately.

 Cyber liability insurance: This policy helps real estate businesses survive cyberattacks and data breaches by paying for recovery expenses and other associated costs.

-Errors and omissions insurance: Also known as professional liability insurance, this policy can cover legal fees of lawsuits related to your business decisions.
+Errors and omissions insurance (E&O): Also known as professional liability insurance, this policy can cover legal costs of lawsuits related to your business decisions.